Amandalor97/deep-learning-challenge/README.md

 <ins>- Were you able to achieve the target model performance?<ins>

-I was not able to achieve tghe target performance.
+I was not able to achieve the target performance.